ihexxa/quickshare/README.md

 ### Run from source code

-Before start, please ensure Go/Golang (>1.15), Node.js and Yarn are installed on your machine.
+Before start, please confirm Go/Golang (>1.15), Node.js and Yarn are installed on your machine.

 ```
 # clone this repo